malvikasharan/APRICOT/APRICOT_tutorial.md

 With this tutorial we will explore different modules of APRICOT and its basic usage.

 Requirements:

 1) Shell script `run_example.sh`, which can be executed in a linux environment.
-[DOWNLOAD]
+[DOWNLOAD](https://github.com/malvikasharan/APRICOT/blob/master/run_example.sh)

 2) Files required to run the APRICOT pipeline for tutorial/demonstration purpose.
 [DOWNLOAD]

-3) Clone or manually download the APRICOT repository.
-[DOWNLOAD]
+3) Please clone `git clone https://github.com/malvikasharan/APRICOT.git` download the APRICOT repository.
+[DOWNLOAD](http://malvikasharan.github.io/APRICOT/)

-Python packages:
+4) Please use the pypi link to update/install python packages.
-Please use the pypi link to update/install the third-party packages.
+`pip install bio-apricot`